-- 1. Use, Influence or Possession of Drugs, RO: Use of Controlled Substance, RO: Use of Narcotics, UB: Use of Counterfeit items, UB: Possession of Counterfeit Items, \RO: Possession of Controlled Substance-Other, \RO: Possession of Controlled Substance-Ritalin, \RO: Possession of Controlled Substance-Cocaine, \RO: Possession of Another Person's Prescription Drug: For drugs other than marijuana, a student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances (including prescription or non-prescription medications without meeting conditions prescribed by the Board of Education) on school property or at a school function.
+1. Use, Influence or Possession of Drugs: For drugs other than marijuana, a student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances (including prescription or non-prescription medications without meeting conditions prescribed by the Board of Education) on school property or at a school function.
 Disciplinary responses shall include a referral to Student Assistance Program.
+Example items include, but are not limited to:

+1. Acid

+3. Heroin/Opiates

+5. Xanax/Benzodiazepines

+2. Ecstasy/MDMA

+4. Cocaine

+6. Fentanyl

-Example items include, but are not limited to: - 1.
-Acid 2.
-Ecstasy/MDMA 3.
-Heroin/Opiates 4.
-Cocaine 5.
-Xanax/Benzodiazepines - 2.
-Sale/Distribution (Attempt or Actual) RO: Distribution of a Prescription Drug, RO: Sale of Controlled Substance in violation of law-Other, RO: Sale of controlled substance in violation of law-marijuana, RO: Sale of controlled substance in violation of the law-Cocaine: A student shall not distribute, sell, attempt to sell, or possess with intent to sell any illegal, counterfeit or controlled substance or substance intended to mimic the effects of an illegal substance.
+2. Sale/Distribution (Attempt or Actual): A student shall not distribute, sell, attempt to sell, or possess with intent to sell any illegal, counterfeit or controlled substance or substance intended to mimic the effects of an illegal substance.
 Possession of a large amount of or more than one individually wrapped package of a controlled or illegal substance will be considered evidence that the student intended to sell or distribute the product.